Fallback Buffer Class

 falseif it does not.

-The GetNextChar method, which is called repeatedly by the decoder if the Fallback method returns
+The GetNextChar method, which is called repeatedly by the encoder if the Fallback method returns

 The MovePrevious method, which tries to move the pointer to the previous position in the buffer and indicates whether the move was successful.
 An exception handler always returns

-The Remaining property, which indicates the number of remaining characters to be returned to the decoder.
+The Remaining property, which indicates the number of remaining characters to be returned to the encoder.
 An exception fallback handler always returns zero.

-Initializes a new instance of the DecoderFallbackBuffer class.
+Initializes a new instance of the EncoderFallbackBuffer class.

-When overridden in a derived class, gets the number of characters in the current DecoderFallbackBuffer object that remain to be processed.
+When overridden in a derived class, gets the number of characters in the current EncoderFallbackBuffer object that remain to be processed.

 Determines whether the specified object is equal to the current object.(Inherited from Object)

-When overridden in a derived class, prepares the fallback buffer to handle the specified input byte sequence.
+When overridden in a derived class, prepares the fallback buffer to handle the specified input character.

 Serves as the default hash function.(Inherited from Object)